Home

 After 50 years of production, the wheat stalks on the reverse of the Lincoln Cent were replaced by a new design centered on the Lincoln Memorial in Washington, DC.
 The Assistant Engraver of the Mint, Frank Gasparro, created the new look.
 The Lincoln Memorial reverse was introduced on February 12, 1959.
 The initials "FG" appear on the right of the building, near the shrubbery.

-The Lincoln Memorial reverse has been with us ever since 1959.
-However, in 2009, revisions to the Lincoln Cent are being planned, to commemorate the 200th birth of "Honest Abe", and the 100th anniversary of the venerable coin that we have all grown up with.
-Four different reverse designs are to appear throughout 2009, depicting scenes from Lincoln's life.
-Many designs are under consideration, but the final selections rest with the Treasury Secretary.
+The Lincoln Memorial reverse stayed with us for the next 50 years.
+In 2009, revisions to the Lincoln Cent were carried out to commemorate the 200th birth of "Honest Abe", and the 100th anniversary of the venerable coin that we have all grown up with.
+Four different reverse designs appeared throughout 2009, depicting scenes from Lincoln's life.
+The first new Lincoln Cent debuted on February 12, 2009, Lincoln's birthday.

 The Lincoln Cent has been minted longer than any other coin in U.S. history and in far larger numbers than any coin in the history of the world.
 Even though the coin has been produced by the billions, numerous dates command worthwhile premiums.
 Beginners often adopt the Lincoln Cent as their first collecting series because of its easy accessibility, and stick with it as their numismatic careers mature.
 Over the years, collectors have placed much pressure on these key Lincoln Cent dates: